The Power of Digital Storytelling

 - Embrace video and visuals.
 90% of information transmitted to the brain is visual and processed 60,000 times faster than text articles.

 - Understand your audience, identify emerging audiences and adapt your distribution strategy to your audience’s preferred distribution touch point.

 - When creating content utilise the 5 I's: Interest, Intrigue, Instruct, Involve and Inspire.

 - Make your story simple and to the point.
 People are time poor so don't be 75% of the content that is simply skimmed not read.

 - Add a personal touch to your stories so it resonates with your audience.

-- Make your headlines attention-grabbing and thought-provoking.
+- Make your headlines answer your audience's question and search query.